lizschley/Ruby-on-Rails-Demo/README.md

 Devise authentication works for index and show methods

-Token authentication implemented for three methods, all in the diaries controller:
+Implemented Token authentication for three methods, all in the diaries controller:
-(note - you need to pass both Token and Email, see FaradayForDiaries for usage)
+(note - need both Token and Email in the header, see FaradayForDiaries for usage)
 1. show_with_token
 2. create
 3. update - not implemented yet